When "Do your own thing" becomes a thing.

-Long & Foster needed help.
-Its brand was pulled in different directions, diluted by inconsistent application across its different service lines and independent agents.
+Long & Foster’s brand was everywhere.
+Also nowhere.
+Diluted by inconsistent application across many service lines, offices and agents.

 We saw an opportunity to create consistency without restricting autonomy, by launching an interactive brand guide that wouldn't box anyone in nor block anyone out.
 It would signal a shift from chaos to clarity.
 From many teams to "one" company.